 External and Internal Review

-Membership in the Colleges and Institutes Canada is not mandatory for Yukon College, although it is a member.
+Membership in the Colleges and Institutes Canada is not mandatory for Yukon University, although it is a member.
 Colleges and Institutes Canada does not perform quality assurance functions with respect to its members, but it does promote quality programming and the use of high academic standards by conducting research and facilitating broad discussion on quality assurance issues.